 Our condominium community trash hut is used only for normal household garbage which is to be placed in plastic, tied garbage bags (please no grocery bags as they tear and leak).
 The code for the entry can be obtained by emailing the DRUO board at email@example.com.

 Bulk trash such as unwanted or broken furniture, carpet/rugs, building materials, wood etc, must be retained in your unit until a scheduled POA Bulk Trash Date.
-These dates are currently being offered quarterly by the POA and dates and detailed information regarding possible charges for services such as paper shredding may also be offered on occasion.
+Bulk trash collection dates are currently being offered quarterly by the POA.
+Detailed information regarding location of collection container, possible charges for services such as paper shredding or charges for amounts of discarded items by vehicle size are communicated by emails to owners.

 Watch for email alerts from POA for Dates, times, charges and restrictions regarding Bulk Trash Dates.